tqpqr/Fast_API_Examples/README.md

   -F 'files=@1557584202182978680.jpg;type=image/jpeg' \
   -F 'files=@Drop-in_Extrusion_Nut.4.STL'

-  Files are saved on the server with the same names and extensions as they were send using the form.
+  Files are saved on the server with the same names and extensions.
 In this example - 2 .JPEG files and one .STL